philipostr/PDP/README.md

 - `token_stream.txt`: A pretty-print of the token-stream that was taken from the Python code.
 - `parse_tree.txt`: A pretty-print of the concrete parse tree that was constructed from the token stream.
 - `ast.txt`: A pretty-print of the abstract syntax tree that was extracted from the parse tree.
+- `symbol_table.txt`: A pretty-print of the symbol table that was built up from the AST.